Daily Prayer from the Anglican Prayer Book for Australia

 Blessed God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The Diocese of Lahore – The Church of Pakistan (United)
+The Diocese of Makurdi – The Church of Nigeria (Anglican Communion)

 All Prison Chaplaincy Ministry Teams